gauti038/properller-aero-challenge/README.md

 # Limitations
 1. Inter service communications are not secure and a security threat - (can be solved with service mesh)
 2. Monolith can be divided into further smaller containers - DB and DJANGO can be seperated and scaled individually
-3. Can implement token validation at nginx end itself using lua and redis - this eliminates token validation container completely and reduces traffic on all other microservices
+3. Can implement token validation at nginx using lua and redis - this eliminates token validation container completely and reduces traffic on all other microservices